Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 • Cloudflare APO or Pro or Higher – Recommended.
 It starts from $20/month.
 Get better results when Full Page Caching is activated.
 This hosting offers Cloudflare Enterprise with Edge caching.

-Considering you’re using one of the CDNs, make sure to enable full-page Edge caching and see your TTFB improve magically along with the LCP score.
+Considering you’re using one of the CDNs, make sure to enable full-page Edge caching and see your TTFB improve magically along with the Largest Contentful Paint score which eventually fixes Core Web Assessments Failed.

 3. Eliminate render-blocking resources CSS and JS